linode/docs/docs/guides/development/python/use-paramiko-python-to-ssh-into-a-server/index.md

 image: HowtoUseParamikoandPythontoSSHintoaServer.jpg
 modified_by:
   name: Linode
-title: "Use Paramiko and Python to SSH into a Server"
+title: "How to Use Paramiko and Python to SSH into a Server"
-h1_title: "How to Use Paramiko and Python to SSH into a Server"
+title_meta: "Use Paramiko and Python to SSH into a Server"
-enable_h1: true
 contributor:
   name: Cameron Laird
 external_resources: